Compressor map: Dimensional analysis

-Fuel flow is also shown on a compressor map, but in the form of its effect, ie turbine inlet temperature.
+Fuel flow is also shown on a compressor map, but in the form of its effect, i.e. turbine inlet temperature.
 This effect is shown, again non-dimensionally, as the ratio of turbine inlet temperature to compressor inlet temperature, and known as engine temperature ratio.
 Grandcoing shows the constant temperature lines crossed as a helicopter compressor goes from no-load to full-load with increasing fuel flow.